How to get most out of Angular JS?

 ]);

-With the new Angular JS version, we have the ‘debounce’ option in the ng-model-options directive.
-You can simply use the syntax given below to achieve debounce functionality simply and efficiently.
+With the newer versions of Angular JS (1.3+), we finally got the debounce option natively in the ng-model-options directive.
+You can simply use the syntax given below to achieve debounce functionality without writing custom timeout functions or importing Lodash.

 <input ng-model="searchValue" ng-model-options="{debounce: 500}"/>